DurgeshS-25/Motor-Vehicle-collisions-Crashes/README.md

 #### Phase 1: Data Profiling, Staging, and Dimensional Modeling
 1. **Data Profiling**:
-   - Conducted using Alteryx and Ydata Profile.
+   - Conducted using Ydata Profile.
 2. **Data Staging**:
    - Created staging tables for each dataset using Talend ETL jobs.
    - Performed initial transformations to standardize the data format across cities.